PHSX - Physics

 PHSX 584 Physics by Inquiry: Light & Color for Teachers: 2 Credits (2 Lab)

 (Summer, even years.)
-An in-depth and hands-on exploration of basic physics principles.
-The course will begin with a careful investigation of light and reflection of light, leading to an understanding of colored light, pigments, and how the two interact with one another.
-For middle school and high school science teachers.
-Offered in summers of even years.
+An in-depth and hands-on exploration of physics principles.
+The course begins with an investigation of light and reflection of light, leading to an understanding of colored light, pigments, and how the two interact.
+For middle and high school science teachers.

 View Course Outcomes:

-- Understand the difference between colors of light and colors of pigment.
+- Distinguish between colors of light and colors of pigment.

 - Predict the color of a screen with various colors of light shown on it.